 Back when ExactApply was first launched, John Deere shared that it was a system developed for producers and ag service producers who were seeking a higher level of control of product applications, improved application efficacy, and accuracy.

-On our latest episode, Precision Ag experts Tony Kramer and Jake Maurer take a deep-dive look at the technology that makes ExactApply such a valuable, comprehensive solution for today's growers.
+On our latest episode, Precision Ag experts Tony Kramer takes a deep-dive look at the technology that makes ExactApply such a valuable, comprehensive solution for today's growers.

 Check out past episodes and guests – visit the Episode Archive.